abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 az aks get-credentials --resource-group abcdesktop --name abcdesktopkubernetescluster --overwrite-existing
 ```

-## Get your kubernetes cluster informations
+## Get your Kubernetes cluster information

 Run the `kubectl cluster-info` command line to confirm that the `kubectl` command can communicate with your Azure cluster.